 Meta Description Optimization

 The meta description is an HTML attribute providing a brief summary of page content.
-While not a direct ranking factor, it influences click-through rates from search results.
+While not a direct ranking factor, a well-written description influences click-through rates from search results.

 Meta description requirements: